nathanhack/binary/README.md

 When a integer value larger than 8bits is tagged with ``` `endian:"little"` ``` or ``` `endian:"big"` ``` (note case does matter).

 ####size
 When a slice is tagged with ``` `size:"X"` ``` it enforces a size requirement upon the slice.
-This This means if the slice has a length bigger than `X` then it will only serialize the first `X` items of the slice; additionally, if the slice's length is smaller than `X` then it will serialize zero initialized items until the size requirement is met.
+This means if the slice has a length bigger than `X` then it will only serialize the first `X` items of the slice; additionally, if the slice's length is smaller than `X` then it will serialize zero initialized items until the size requirement is met.
+Note the `X` can either be a positive integer or an integer field name in the struct that occurs before the current field.

+####strlen
+When a string is tagged with ``` `strlen:"X"` ``` it enforces a length requiement upon the string.
+This means if the string has a length larger than `X` then it will only serialize the first `X` bytes of the string; additionally, if the string's length is smaller than `X` then it will serialize the space char ```   ``` until the size requirement is met.
 Note the `X` can either be a positive integer or an integer field name in the struct that occurs before the current field.

 ####bits
 When an unsigned integer or `bool` field is tagged with ``` `bits:"X" ``` then the number will be serialized into `X` number of bits. `X` must be a positive integer value and must be equal to or smaller than the max number of bits for the field (ie. `8` bits for an `uint8`).
 Note the `X` can either be a positive integer or an integer field name in the struct that occurs before the current field.